Introduction

 Can Brazilian notaries report suspicious transactions?
 Yes.
 Notarial and registry services have AML-related obligations under applicable rules.

-Are third-party payments always prohibited?
+Are third-party payments generally prohibited?
 Not necessarily, but they require clear documentary justification.

 Conclusion